 The 802.1X authentication is independent of the 802.11 authentication process.
 The 802.11 standard provides a framework for various authentication and key-management protocols.
 There are different 802.1X authentication types and each provides a different approach to authentication, but all employ the same 802.11 protocol and framework for communication between a client and an access point.
 In most protocols, after completion of the 802.1X authentication process, the client receives a key that it uses for data encryption.
 See How 802.1X authentication works for more information.
-With 802.1X authentication, an authentication method is used between the client and a server (for example a Remote Authentication process uses credentials, such as a user's password, that are not transmitted over the wireless network.
+With 802.1X authentication, an authentication method is used between the client and a server (for example a Remote Authentication Dial-In User Service (RADIUS) server) connected to the access point.
+The authentication process uses credentials, such as a user's password, that are not transmitted over the wireless network.
 Most 802.1X types support dynamic per-user, per-session keys to strengthen the key security.
-The 802.1X authentication Protocol (EAP).
+The 802.1X authentication benefits from the use of an existing authentication protocol known as the Extensible Authentication Protocol (EAP).